Undeveloped Buffy the Vampire Slayer spinoffs: Spike film

-James Marsters discussed some ideas that he had for the movie with Joss Whedon and he created a script for the film.
-Marsters' script was used in 2014 and released as a comic titled "Spike: Into The Light."
+Marsters discussed some ideas that he had for the movie with Whedon and he created a script for the film.
+Marsters' script was used in 2014 and released as a comic titled Spike: Into The Light.
 It was published by Dark Horse Comics and loosely follows the proposed plot of the TV movie.
-The illustrations in the comic were produced by: Derlis Santacruz, Dan Jackson and Steve Morris.
+The illustrations in the comic were produced by Derlis Santacruz, Dan Jackson and Steve Morris.

-The story of the graphic novel follows the same plot of the undeveloped Spike movie.
-It takes place in between the end of Season 6 and the beginning of Season 7 of the "Buffy the Vampire Slayer" TV series.
-The main character, Spike, has recently earned his soul and is homeless on the streets.
+The story of the graphic novel follows the same plot of the unproduced Spike film.
+It takes place in between the end of season 6 and the beginning of season 7 of the Buffy the Vampire Slayer series in which Spike has recently earned his soul and is homeless on the streets.
 He finds it very difficult to survive without committing crimes.
 The vampire has damaged his boots and requires a new pair.
 On the way to redemption, he saves children from a monster and faces his past.

 Production details

-After Angel was cancelled in 2004, WB claimed an interest in Angel TV movies.
+After Angel was cancelled in 2004, The WB claimed an interest in possible Angel TV movies.
 However, it was soon revealed that summer that David Boreanaz, who had already played the character for eight years on television, would only return to his character for a theatrical release.

 In May 2004, James Marsters revealed that there might be a possibility of a Spike movie.
 The same year he said that he would be willing to return to the Buffyverse if it were within five years.
 Beyond that five years he feared that it would no longer be believable that Marsters was portraying an immortal character.

 Since 2004 Whedon has been working on other projects, such as Serenity, Wonder Woman and Astonishing X-Men.
-However he has approached people and asked if they would be interested in participating in the Spike movie.
+However he has approached people and asked if they would be interested in participating in the Spike film.
 He has said that Amy Acker would be a part of the movie, and if Alyson Hannigan was available she might appear.
 Whedon has even mentioned he might interlink the Spike story with that yet to be told in Buffy comics he will be writing for Dark Horse in 2007.

-Tim Minear revealed in late 2005 that “I had lunch with Joss and he asked me if I wanted to write and direct some blond vampire movie thing”.
+Tim Minear revealed in late 2005 that Whedon had asked him if he "wanted to write and direct some 'blond vampire movie thing'."

-David Janollari, president of entertainment at The WB said in January 2006 that "We'd love to do a Spike movie with Joss Whedon."
-However he added that "Joss Whedon is busy, fast becoming a kind of a big feature filmmaker.
+David Janollari, president of entertainment at The WB said in January 2006 that, "We'd love to do a Spike movie with Joss Whedon," However he added that "Joss Whedon is busy, fast becoming a kind of a big feature filmmaker.
 He's simply not available to us.
 But he knows, and you guys all know, the door is open any time that he wants to do that, for us to do that movie."